Harini417/Career-Comeback-Navigator/README.md

 - 🟡 Medium Effort Gaps
 - 🔴 High Effort Gaps

-It also provides an estimated time range for developing these skills.
+It also provides estimated time ranges for developing these skills.

 ### 4. 💼 Career Role Recommendations

 The application identifies suitable career roles based on the user's existing skills, experience, target role, and skill gaps.

-For each recommended role, it can provide information such as:
+The recommendations can include:

 - Salary range
 - Growth opportunities